Vijayabaskar56/t0/README.md

   - [recreating 'login' page](https://v0.dev/chat/tijwMFByNX9?b=b_XnRtduKn2oe)
 - Enhanced with TanStack Query for data fetching and state management
 - Integrated TanStack Router for type-safe navigation and preloading
-- Images are not Optimized due to cost constrains
+- Images are not Done by Cloudflare Image Transformation

 #### DATA